-The evacuation of patients and others with mobility issues has not been evidenced in the fire strategy extract.
-There is no evidence of the client requirement or that consideration has been given regarding the need for procedures along with the cause-and-effect strategy in the event of a fire.
+The passenger lift is not intended to be used for evacuation as confirmed verbally in the KSAR Technical Workshop.
+However, the evacuation of patients and others with mobility issues has not been evidenced in the fire strategy extract.
+There is no evidence of the client requirement or that consideration has been given regarding the need for evacuation lifts along with the cause-and-effect strategy in the event of a fire.